frontendpatterns/frontendpatterns.dev/src/content/patterns/absolute-import.md

 ## Solution

 Configure absolute imports from a base directory to avoid complex relative path navigation.
-For example, split a billing feature so API clients, hooks, and UI elements live in distinct folders with explicit boundaries.
+For example, split a billing feature so API clients, data fetching logic, and UI elements live in distinct folders with explicit boundaries.